anikkcah/pdf-reader-for-nintendo-switch/README.md

 # NINTENDO SWITCH PDF READER

+## Pre-requisites

+* make folders 'uploads/pdfs/' in the root for storing the uploaded the pdf files.
+* change the 'application-example.properties' file to 'application.properties' and place your own configurations in it.

 ## Steps to use :

 * Run this Java SpringBoot Application in your computer (server).